rpy2/rpy2/doc/source/robjects.rst

 its one representation instanciated when the module is loaded:

 >>> robjects.r
 >>> print(robjects.r)

 The instance can be seen as the entry point to an embedded R process.

+Being a singleton means that each time the constructor for :class:`R` is called the same instance is returned;
+this is required by the fact that the embedded R is stateful.

 The elements that would be accessible from an equivalent R environment are accessible as attributes